SUMMER SHOW 2025

 - Three stems of miniature Roses

-- A bowl of Roses for effect; max bowl size 18cm internal dia. (own bowl)
+- A bowl of mixed flowers; max bowl size 18cm (7 inches) internal dia. (own bowl)

-- Begonia in a pot, max pot size 23cm internal dia.
+- Begonia in a pot, max pot size 23cm (9 inches) internal dia.

 - Three individual blooms of large-flowered Clematis

-- *A Foliage Plant, max pot size 23cm internal dia.
+- *A Foliage Plant, max pot size 23cm (9inches) internal dia.

 - One Hydrangea bloom

-- An Orchid in flower, max pot size 23cm internal dia.
+- An Orchid in flower, max pot size 23cm (9 inches) internal dia.

 - A Cactus

-- Cacti, collection of three or more cultivars in a pot, max pot size 30cm internal dia.
+- Cacti, collection of three or more cultivars in a pot, max pot size 30cm (12 inches) internal dia.

 - A Succulent

-- Summer Challenge: Begonia 'Non-Stop White', from tuber supplied in February 2023 one per member.
-Max pot size 23cm internal dia.
+- Summer Challenge: Pelargonium 'Horizon Raspberry Ripple' (pale pink flowers with darker pink centres), from plug plant supplied early Spring 2025, one per member.
+Max pot size 23cm (9 inches) internal dia.
 See Growing Guide

-- A flowering Fuchsia plant, max pot size 23cm internal dia.
+- A flowering Fuchsia plant, max pot size 23cm (9 inches) internal dia.

 - Five Fuchsia blooms, one or more cultivars, displayed in a shallow container of your choice

-- A single specimen bloom displayed flat on a black background (10cm base) with water container (supplied)
+- A single specimen bloom displayed flat on a black background (10cm base supplied) with water container (supplied)

 - *Collection of eight mixed Flowering Stems, not more than two of any one type